Relaxion Dark Matter from Stochastic Misalignment: Summary

 We have also considered the QCD relaxion model from~\cite{Chatrchyan:2022pcb} and the possibility of such relaxion constituting the DM via its stochastic misalignment.
 In contrast to the nonQCD models, eternal inflation is required for setting a small value for $\theta_{\mathrm{QCD}}$.
 The mixing with the Higgs is small and the main interaction channel with the SM is through the pseudo-scalar coupling, which can be probed in haloscope searches.
 The larger CP violation compared to the standard axion DM scenario, illustrated in Fig.~\ref{DM3}, can be probed by future neutron EDM searches \cite{Abel:2018yeo, Filippone:2018vxf}.

 \acknowledgments

 We are grateful to Hyungjin Kim for many insights as well as collaboration on related work.
-We also thank Marco Gorghetto, Alessandro Lenoci and Enrico Morgante for useful discussions.
+We also thank Marco Gorghetto, Alessandro Lenoci and Enrico Morgante for useful discussions, as well as Andrea Caputo, Edoardo Vitagliano and Yongchao Zhang for clarifying the stellar bounds.
 This work is supported by the Deutsche Forschungsgemeinschaft under Germany Excellence Strategy - EXC 2121 ``Quantum Universe'' - 390833306.